CODE OF CONDUCT OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Be your child’s best fan and support him unconditionally.
 Don’t withdraw your love when he performs below his standard.

 On transporting your son home, please be supporting and always focus on the positive aspects of his game.

 Develop a responsibility in your son to pack his own kit, clean boots and bring along his water bottle full of water only.

-Respect the facilities at Athenry Soccer Club and our opponents’ grounds.
+Respect the facilities at Athenry Association Football Club and our opponents’ grounds.

 Do not allow any of your young children to roam around the facilities, please also do not allow them to play on any goal posts, this could be dangerous.